imlinhanchao/vsc-google-translate/README.md

 ## Release Notes

+### 1.1.5
+1. Fixed launch extension home page failed at MacOS and Linux.

 ### 1.1.4
 1. Add a setting item `maxSizeOfResult` to set the maximum display characters for the translated content and results of the status bar and message box.